vkatari10/trading-bot/src/README.md

 # Trading Bot Source Files

-The `src/` folder contains the backend logic of the trading bot and its runtime environment.
+The `src/` folder contains the backend logic of the trading bot and its runtime environment.<br>

 A brief overview:
 ## Overview of `src/` Structure